Lester Conner

-Lester Allen Conner (born September 17, 1959) is an American professional basketball coach and former professional basketball player, who played for numerous NBA teams.
+Lester Allen Conner (born September 17, 1959) is an American professional basketball coach and former player, who played for numerous NBA teams.
 On the floor at the collegiate level the 6'4" Conner was a "swingman," playing both the shooting guard and small forward positions, earning high collegiate honors as the 1982 Pac-10 Player of the Year.

 Conner was the 14th selection in the first round of the 1982 NBA draft, selected by his hometown Golden State Warriors, for whom he played the first four years of his 12-season NBA career.
 In the NBA Conner was a "combo guard," playing both the shooting guard and point guard positions.
 His NBA career was interrupted by one year played with the league champion Rapid City Thrillers of the Continental Basketball Association.

 Following his retirement at the end of the 1994–95 season, Conner turned his attention to coaching, beginning as an assistant to Boston Celtics head coach Rick Pitino in 1998 and continuing for more than 15 years.